- Public Tasting Schedule

 - In the spirit of the Great American Beer Festival we ask that your brewery representatives adhere to these guidelines.
 Failure to do so will result in warnings and/or expulsions of your brewery or representatives.

-The Great American Beer Festival will ice, tap and pressurize all draft beers sent in Sankey kegs.
+The Great American Beer Festival ices, taps and pressurize sall draft beers sent in Sankey kegs.
 You can either take advantage of our tapping service or provide your own equipment.
-If you choose to tap the beers yourself, you must provide all equipment necessary to do so (faucets, taps, lines, CO2, etc.).
-If you send Golden Gate or Cornelius canisters, you will be required to tap your own beer.
-The GABF provides those tapping their own beer with keg containers and ice.
-The Festival will not be able to accommodate any Hoff-Stevens, Golden Gate, or Cornelius kegs.
+If you choose to tap the beers yourself, you must provide all equipment necessary (faucets, taps, lines, CO2, etc.).
+If you send Golden Gate or Cornelius canisters, you are required to tap your own beer.
+The GABF provides keg containers and ice.
+The festival is not able to accommodate any Hoff-Stevens, Golden Gate, Cornelius kegs or two-way plastic kegs.

 All beer entered in the festival must be delivered to the GABF host distributor for legal and inventory purposes.
-According to Colorado state liquor codes, Festival beer received by the host distributor becomes the property of the host distributor for GABF and cannot be used for any other purpose.
-The GABF is not allowed to drain any leftover beer after the event.
+According to Colorado state liquor codes.
+Festival beer received by the host distributor becomes the property of the host distributor for GABF and may not be used for any other purpose.
+The GABF only accepts kegs in stainless steel or one way plastic kegs.
+Kegged beer sent in any other format will not be served at the festival.

 - Each brewery or brewing company is provided a table 6’ L x 30″ W x 29″ H with an 8’ ft. high drape located directly behind the table for brewery displays.